PurpurMC/PurpurDocs/docs/Configuration.md

     - **description**: Ender chests should have 6 rows of inventory space
 * use-permissions-for-rows
     - **default**: false
     - **description**: Use permission nodes to determine the number of rows.
-By default, with this setting enabled, all players have six rows, unless otherwise denoted by permissions.
+By default, with this setting enabled, all players have six rows unless otherwise specified using permissions.

 <table>
     <thead>